SAP/odfuzz/README.md

 ```
 Every line, except the first line, starts with a tab or set of tabs and should be properly aligned.
 At the moment, only entity, property and global function restrictions are implemented.

-Sample restrictions files can be found in the *sample* folder.
-Use *restrict_north.txt* file for running the fuzzer on [Northwind OData service](http://services.odata.org/V2/Northwind/Northwind.svc/).
+Sample restrictions files can be found in the *restrictions* folder.
+Use *odata_northwind.txt* file in order to run the fuzzer on [Northwind OData service](http://services.odata.org/V2/Northwind/Northwind.svc/).

 #### Limitations
 At the moment, ODfuzz can mutate only values of types Edm.String and Edm.Int32.
 It is planned to support more types in the future.